 The Disability Analysis File (DAF) is an analytical file consisting of agency administrative data in an easy-to-use format.
 We create a new version of the file and documentation each year.
-The file contains historical, longitudinal, and one-time data on all beneficiaries with disabilities who were between age 18 and full retirement age and who participated in the Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) programs at any time between 1996 and the year of the file.
-This file also includes data on SSI child beneficiaries age 10 through 17 who participated in the SSI program at any point from January 2005 through the year of the file.
+The file contains historical, longitudinal, and one-time data on all children and pre-retirement adults with disabilities who participated in the Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) programs at any time between 1996 and the year of the file.
 Each DAF is an updated version of all prior DAF files, so users should use the most recent file available.

 The DAF PUF contains a random 10 percent sample of beneficiaries included in the full DAF.
 The 10 percent file is large enough to avoid disclosure risk and small enough to keep the file size manageable.
 The PUF contains a more limited set of variables than the full DAF, and we masked some variables in a variety of ways to avoid disclosure.
-Please consult the documentation below for additional details on the DAF variables.
+Please consult the DAF-PUF21 Overview and Documentation below for additional details on the DAF variables.